 Clean your rectal area gently but thoroughly after each bowel movement.
 Let your healthcare provider know if the area becomes irritated or if you develop hemorrhoids.

 Brush your teeth after meals with a soft toothbrush.
-Rinse your mouth twice daily with a solution made of water and either salt or baking soda.
-Temporarily avoid flossing.
+Talk with your healthcare provider about flossing.
 Flossing can open new wounds and create an entry for bacteria.

 Avoid accidents and injuries.
 Be careful not to cut yourself in any way, including the cuticles of your nails.
-Use an electric shaver instead of a razor to avoid cutting yourself while shaving.
+Use an electric shaver instead of a razor to prevent cutting yourself while shaving.

 Clean any cuts and scrapes with soapy warm water right away and apply an antiseptic.

-Avoid gardening, cleaning bird cages, cleaning fish tanks, or changing cat litter, all of which can expose you to bacteria.
+Don’t garden, clean bird cages, clean fish or turtle tanks, or change cat litter.
+These can expose you to bacteria.

-If you are at very high-risk for neutropenia and are admitted to the hospital for more than one week, such as with bone marrow transplants, the restrictions are often more stringent.
-You will usually stay in an isolated room.
+If you are at very high risk for neutropenia and are admitted to the hospital for more than one week, such as with bone marrow transplants, there may be more.
+You will often stay in an isolated room.
 Visitors must wash their hands and wear face masks.
-You will eat a low-bacteria diet that leaves out all fresh fruits, vegetables, and undercooked meats and eggs.
-You must also avoid fresh cut flowers or plants that can harbor bacteria.
+You may be advised to eat a low-bacteria diet that leaves out all fresh fruits, vegetables, and undercooked meats and eggs.
+You may also be advised to stay away from fresh cut flowers or plants that can harbor bacteria.

 Warning signs to get medical attention

-It is critical to check closely for signs of infection and report to their healthcare provider or emergency room immediately with the following symptoms:
+It is critical to check closely for signs of infection and call your healthcare provider right away if you have any of the following: